Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Our method: degeneracy cutting

 We summarize our decoding procedure in Algorithm~\ref{alg_1}.
-In this algorithm, we eliminate variable nodes by deleting the corresponding columns from the $Z$-type parity-check matrix $H_Z$.
+In Algorithm~\ref{alg_1}, we use the following notation.
+The routine $\text{BP\_decode}(H, \vb{s}, \vb{q}, T)$ denotes a single run of belief propagation on the Tanner graph of $H$ with syndrome $\vb{s}$, prior error probabilities $\vb{q}$, and at most $T$ iterations; it returns a hard-decision estimate together with the posterior error probabilities.
+Given a qubit index set $S$, the operation $\text{DeleteColumns}(H, S)$ removes the columns of $H$ indexed by $S$, and $\text{DeleteEntries}(\vb{q}, S)$ removes the corresponding entries of $\vb{q}$, so that the reduced decoding problem is defined on the $n-|S|$ remaining variable nodes.
+Conversely, $\text{PadWithZeros}(\hat{\vb{e}}, S)$ reinserts $0$ at every coordinate in $S$, mapping the reduced estimate back to the original $n$-qubit index set.
+In this algorithm, each row vector $\vb{h}_X$ independently selects one variable node with the lowest estimated error probability within its support.
+The cut set \texttt{Cut\_indexes} is then defined as the union of all selected candidates, and variable nodes indexed by the elements in \texttt{Cut\_indexes} are removed from the Tanner graph.
+As a result, the procedure does not depend on the order in which rows are processed, and if multiple stabilizer generators nominate the same variable node, that node is removed only once.
+In addition, we eliminate variable nodes by deleting the columns in \texttt{Cut\_indexes} from the $Z$-type parity-check matrix $H_Z$.
 However, modifying the matrix directly is not necessary.
 As shown in Algorithm~\ref{alg_2}, we can simply set the error probabilities of the eliminated nodes to 0.
 This works because messages from variable nodes with probability 0 have no impact on the check nodes, and their probabilities remain 0 throughout the iterations.
 In this sense, our method resembles guided decimation~\cite{yao2024belief, gong2024toward}, but unlike guided decimation, which sets error probabilities to 0 or 1 based on a global comparison of all variable nodes, our method fixes error probabilities to 0 based on local comparisons among variable nodes within each stabilizer generator.

 We now discuss the computational cost of the BP+DC decoder.
 The computational cost of an initial BP decoding is proportional to $n$, assuming the maximum number of iterations $T_{\mathrm{iter}}$ is fixed.
 Since the row weight of the $X$-type parity-check matrix is bounded by $r$, identifying and eliminating the variable nodes with the lowest error probabilities across all rows of $H_X$ can also be done in $O(n)$ time.
 Running the BP decoder again likewise has a computational cost proportional to $n$.
 Therefore, the overall computational cost of the BP+DC decoder also scales linearly with $n$, which is comparable to that of the original BP decoder.